App for IBM QRadar - Troubleshooting v2.2.0

 • The "Last Contact" field under Settings > Data should contain a current timestamp within the span of the configured "Polling Interval".
 In this example, the timestamp should be updated every 60 seconds. • If you go to Settings > Configuration requests are triggered to check the validity.
 If there is something wrong with the credentials, or the Device API or Alerts API at the current moment, validation errors will be shown.

-• Check that the API keys are of the correct key type.
+• Check that the API keys are of the correct Access Level type.

-• Check that the "Custom" Type API key has the necessary permissions.
+• Check that the "Custom" Access Level Type has the necessary permissions.

-• Make sure the "Custom" and "API" Type Credentials are not switched up.
+• Make sure the "Custom" and "API" Access Level Type Credentials are not switched up.

 • Check if Polling under Settings > Data sub-tab is enabled.